-First, BATC will continue working on improving student access through the use of technology and the offering of classes during nontraditional times.
+F state of the out construction of the test of t state-of-the-art equipment and materials are purchased to aid students and maximize the benefit of technology training.
+The final strategy for improving performance in this category is to assist current CTE instructors with continuing professional education and assistance with completion of their degrees.
+By providing access to improvement in instructor credentials, BATC believes that more and more students will also see the value of program completion.
+In addition, instructors who are already experts in their respective fields will gain the appropriate academic credentials to help improve their teaching abilities.
+Question 4: Action Steps First, BATC will continue working on improving student access through the use of technology and the offering of classes during nontraditional times.
 BATC has already developed many training modules and evening courses that can be accessed online.
 These courses help students progress through the materials more quickly and allows those who have already entered the workforce to have access to them while taking into account their work schedule.
 BATC has developed a Technology Enhanced Instruction Office with two staff members who are working vigorously with faculty members to create training materials that can be delivered through the use of technology.
 This technology helps get students off waiting lists and into programs more quickly.
 The technology enhanced instruction courses and modules also help the instructor focus on what the student does not understand and, thereby, provides opportunities for instruction directed at helping in those specific areas.

-Second, another action step to assist with the technology enhanced instruction is to acquire additional curriculum development equipment and materials.
-For example, the video portions of technology enhanced instruction are produced more efficiently with the use of a tricaster.
-BATC plans to use Perkins funds to support the Technology Enhanced Instruction Office.
+Second, BATC will continue expand access to technology enhanced instruction by acquiring additional curriculum development equipment and materials.
+The third action step is for BATC to continue to improvement access to pre-enrollment assessment and counseling services.
+BATC has recently implemented some improved enrollment options or paths.
+Substantial work has already been done to incorporate the use of technology in pre-enrollment testing and assessment so students and counselors will have more immediate feedback.
+Additional work on incorporating the use of technology will be implemented.
+Also, redistributing the workload between the Assessment Center and the Academic Learning Center to better utilize existing staff will also be implemented.
+The responsibility for testing and assessment will remain with the Student Services Department, but the use of technology and utilization of the Academic Learning staff, where applicable, will provide students with more efficient options.